 Amy was a very clever girl, but she didn’t show it, since she never really applied herself.
 Her parents knew she could easily do anything she was tasked with, but she was just never that interested, so didn’t pay much attention.

 She was underachieving at school as a result, and not from lack of intelligence.
 Amy just didn’t have anything she was truly passionate about.
-It was as though she needed that one spark to ignite her flame.

 What if she could find something to inspire her and awaken her potential?

 “I asked you 10 times already!”
 Leo’s parents were at their wits’ end.
 It’s not that Leo wasn’t capable of doing what he was asked.
 But nothing ever seemed to get done.